SysIntAu/DPDirectServicesFramework/README.md

-This project is currently under active development.
-This page, and accompanying guides, will be augmented. admin@sysint.com.au
+This project is no longer under active development.
+This page, and accompanying guides, will no longer be updated. admin@sysint.com.au